Plain English Breakdown

 - Single family residential structure

-- An exclusion from paying property taxes on a portion of the value of one's primary residence.
+- An exemption from paying certain property taxes on a single-family residence.

 Limits and Unknowns